gagan114662/pa/DIRECT_APP_OPENING.md

 When the Speak action is used:
 - Missing message: Prints "Missing message for Speak action"
 - Message will always be spoken using `speakToUser()` regardless of debug settings

+When the Ask action is used:
+- Missing question: Prints "Missing question for Ask action"
+- Question will be spoken using `speakToUser()`
+- User response will be captured and added to the instruction
+- Instruction will be updated with both the question and response

 ## Security Considerations